The Best Ghostwriters

 If you hire a plumber for $15, chances are your money is just going down the drain.
 Which will still be clogged.
 Because you hired an inferior plumber.
 On the other hand, is there really all that much difference between a plumber who charges $185 to clear your drain and one who charges $195?
 Maybe not.
 But there could be.
 The $185 plumber might be a lot better at his job than the $195 plumber, or vice-versa.

 That's why it's so important to shop around, speak to several ghostwriters, and decide who seems like the best fit.
 Your book is your baby, so make sure you trust the sitter.
 Or the plumber.
-Just don't expect a plumber to babysit.
+Just don't expect your plumber to babysit.

 Bottom line: A good ghostwriter doesn’t have to break the bank, but if the fee sounds too good to be true, it probably is.
 Nobody, and I mean nobody, can write a full length manuscript of any quality for a few hundred dollars.
 It's too much work and takes too much time.
+And while AI might be able to spit out a hefty word count in seconds, it's not going to be anything worth reading because there will have been no human emotion and experience behind the words.

 The Best Ghostwriters are reasonably priced for good ghostwriters, we accept payments to help make things affordable, and best of all, we are all independent ghostwriters.